Frequently Asked Questions

 - If I cancel my housing contract, will I get a refund?If you are approved to get out of your housing contract, you will be charged on a pro-rated basis.
 You are not considered to be completely checked-out of your room until all of the proper paperwork has been completed and all of your belongings are removed from your room.

 - What is my ID good for?Your ID is used for almost everything on Tech's campus.
-You can use it to get into most athletic events for free, it is your DCB card, you use it to get a meal at the cafeteria (if you have a meal plan), you use it to get into SAB (Student Activities Board) events, you will need it any time you make a transaction at the Student Accounts Office, and you can use it to get a discount at several Russellville businesses.
+You can use it to get into your residence hall, academic buildings, most athletic events for free, it is your DCB card, you use it to get a meal at the cafeteria (if you have a meal plan), you use it to get into SAB (Student Activities Board) events, you will need it any time you make a transaction at the Student Accounts Office, and you can use it to get a discount at several Russellville businesses.